NEWSLETTER: Advertising, Marketing & Promotions, Summer 2010

 Sweepstakes and Contests: All you Need to Know for Legal Compliance

 In the Global Business & Legal Seminars continuing legal education (CLE) seminar "Sweepstakes and Contests: All You Need To Know for Legal Compliance" Andrew B. Lustigman and Adam Z. Solomon of Olshan, discuss how to structure a legally compliant sweepstakes promotion.
 Some of the issues covered are how a compliant promotion differs from a lottery, eligibility considerations, drafting the rules, awarding prizes and selecting winners.
 They also discuss skill contests, essay contest rules, user-generated content, copyright issues (including the Digital Millenium Copyright Act) and the Communications Decency Act.
-This audio CLE program is on line at here.

 STAY IN TOUCH